Hochschild cohomology of dg manifolds associated to integrable distributions: Abstract

 \section{Abstract}

-For the field $\k = \mathbb{R}$ or $\mathbb{C}$, and an integrable distribution $F \subseteq {\TkM} = T_M \otimes_{\mathbb{R}} \k$ on a smooth manifold $M$, we study the Hochschild cohomology of the dg manifold $(F[1],d_F)$ and establish a canonical isomorphism with the Hochschild cohomology of the transversal polydifferential operators of $F$.
-In particular, for the dg manifold $(T_X^{0,1}[1],\bar{\partial})$ associated with a complex manifold $X$, we prove that it is canonically isomorphic to the Hochschild cohomology $HH^\bullet (X)$ of the complex manifold.
-As an application, we show that the Kontsevich-Duflo type theorem for the dg manifold $(T_X^{0,1}[1],\bar{\partial})$ implies the Kontsevich-Duflo theorem for complex manifolds.
+For the field $\k = \mathbb{R}$ or $\mathbb{C}$, and an integrable distribution $F \subseteq T_M \otimes_{\mathbb{R}} \k$ on a smooth manifold $M$, we study the Hochschild cohomology of the dg manifold $(F[1],d_F)$ and establish a canonical isomorphism with the Hochschild cohomology of the algebra of functions on leaf space in terms of transversal polydifferential operators of $F$.
+In particular, for the dg manifold $(T_X^{0,1}[1],\bar{\partial})$ associated with a complex manifold $X$, we prove that its Hochschild cohomology is canonically isomorphic to the Hochschild cohomology $\hochschildcohomology{\bullet} (X)$ of the complex manifold $X$.
+As an application, we show that the Duflo-Kontsevich type theorem for the dg manifold $(T_X^{0,1}[1],\bar{\partial})$ implies the Duflo-Kontsevich theorem for complex manifolds.